abduls22/NLP-sentiment-analysis/README.md

-This application uses natural language processing (NLP), through the use of the NLTK python package, to perform real-time sentiment analysis on user-given text input.
+This application uses natural language processing (NLP), through the use of the NLTK python package, to perform real-time sentiment analysis on user-given text.
 Through analyzing the given text, it determines if the sentiment of the user is positive, negative, or neutral.

 Before running this application, run the command "npm install".